pierrick-jeanjean/personal-blog/_posts/recipes-serie/02-february-sides/2025-02-01-leek-fondue.markdown

 ### Ingredients (for 3 persons):
 - 3 large leeks
-- 1.5 tablespoons butter
+- 20g butter
-- 1/3 cup dry white wine
+- 80ml dry white wine
-- 1/3 cup heavy cream
+- 80ml heavy cream
 - Salt and pepper to taste
 - Optional: a pinch of nutmeg